dawidkaluza/credit-server/README.md

 In general, that's all.
 Very simple, but that's my first modularization via docker, anyway I think the whole project doesn't look so bad ^^

-After the work, don't forget to stop and remove the containers:
+After the work, you can easily stop and remove the containers:
 ```
 mvn docker:stop
 ```